-As part of their reflection before engagement in a WIL programme, student teachers should be encouraged to conduct a deep-level introspection to get to an understanding of or to confront their perceptions about ethnic, cultural, gender and other stereotypes.
+- Guiding principles for student teachers to deal effectively with diversity in schools as part of their involvement in workintegrated learning programmes - □ Introspection and reflecting about personal perceptions on diversity perceptions about ethnic, cultural, gender and other stereotypes.
 Student teachers should be aware of their prejudices and perceptual limitations about fellow people and should be able to appreciate the richness of diversity in the hearts and minds of all who they will encounter during the WIL programme.
 An advanced level of maturity is achieved when an individual realises that differences should be valued and that it may add to one's understanding of reality.